-7 of Adelaide's best cheap eats
+6 of Adelaide's best cheap eats

 By Marc Llewellyn

 Adelaide offers high end restaurants, exciting local produce, inventive bars and some of the best wines in the world.
-But when it comes to eating on the cheap, the capital city of South Australia is one hot cookie - and because of the cultural and ethnic mix, visitors to can enjoy Vietnamese food one night, Ethiopian the next, followed by Afghani, and so on.
+But when it comes to eating on the cheap, the capital city of South Australia is one hot cookie – and because of the cultural and ethnic mix, visitors can enjoy Vietnamese food one night, Ethiopian the next, followed by Afghani, and so on.
 Here are just a few of Adelaide's best cheap eats.

-The Flying Fig Deli, North Adelaide
+The Flying Fig Deli

 The Flying Fig Deli has put Jewish food on the map in Adelaide.
 Staff at this deli boil their own bagels, pickle their own dills, and smoke their own meats and salmon.
 Breakfasts include those bagels and eggs on organic sourdough rye with beetroot remoulade.
 Go all out with The Kibbutz, an Israeli breakfast of fried eggs, house pickled sardines, tabouli, Persian feta cheese, orange and fennel labneh (strained yoghurt) and dark rye bread.
 The pastrami on rye bread with carrot and horseradish for lunch would bring tears to the eye of a visiting New Yorker, and it's big enough to share.
 This old stone corner building has its doors flung open from breakfast till lunchtime.